 Florida’s history with hurricanes casts a long shadow over this current situation.
 The Regal Hollywood 20 in Naples, which recently underwent significant renovations following damage from Hurricane Irma in 2017, stands as a poignant reminder of the potential destruction.
 That facility was celebrated for its modern upgrades upon reopening in April 2019, but the risk remains that another storm could set back its progress once more.

 While sources suggest that closures in Florida might not significantly impact the overall domestic box office, the specter of closures in other key markets looms large.
-If theaters in Atlanta, a top-ten market, are likewise forced to close, ticket could plummet.
+If theaters in Atlanta, a top-ten market, are likewise forced to close, ticket sales could plummet.
 Schools in the Atlanta area are already shutting down in anticipation of the hurricane, and this preemptive caution hints at a significant disruption in normal activities, including going to the cinema.

-Historically, the last major storm to cause significant disruption to the box office was winter storm Jonas back in January 2016, which resulted in a 32% decline in box office during its incidence.
-The film is accustomed to weathering these storms, both literal and metaphorical, but each incident leaves its mark.
+Historically, the last major storm to cause significant disruption to the box office was winter storm Jonas back in January 2016, which resulted in a 32% decline in box office revenue during its incidence.
+The film industry is accustomed to weathering these storms, both literal and metaphorical, but each incident leaves its mark.
 As audiences wait with bated breath for updates on Hurricane Helene, the hope remains that theaters can quickly rebound and usher viewers back to enjoy the escapism that cinema provides.
 In times of uncertainty, the silver lining is the resilience of communities and businesses striving to return to normalcy.